CoronaDetective/Mutation_Analysis_v1.1/README.md

-- <b>degeneratedNucleotides</b> Counting other nucleotides other tha A/T/G/C/- ?
+- <b>degeneratedNucleotides</b> Counting other nucleotides other than A/T/G/C/-

 - <b>f_align</b> Location of the .aln file **in Clustal format**.
 For example, output of MAFFT online tool (https://mafft.cbrc.jp/alignment/software/closelyrelatedviralgenomes.html).